telerik/teststudio-docs/docs/features/data-driven-testing/bind-test-data-source.md

 ## External Data Source Options

-Some of the supported type of files to add as external data source allow you to limit the rows of it to use.
-This is applicable for Excel file or SQL database.
+Some of the supported type of files to add as external data source allow you __to limit the rows__ of it to use.
+This option is applicable for Excel file or SQL database.

 ### Limit the Rows to Use from Excel File